owhonda-moses/owhonda-moses/README.md

 My name is Moses Owhonda, and I'm a Data Scientist 👨‍💻
 - Masters degree in Data Science with a high distinction at the University of South Wales. 👨‍🎓
+- Skilled at using Python open-source frameworks for building machine learning and deep learning models, web scraping, time-series forecasting, a/b testing, statistical and data analysis.
+- Proficient with R for data mining and exploratory analysis, SQL for data manipulation and analysis, and Tableau for visualizations and dashboards.
 - Completed the Udacity Data Analysis Nanodegree, Coursera Machine Learning Specialization, and SQL for Data Analysis.
-- Skilled at using Python for building machine learning and deep learning models, web scraping, and data analysis.
-- Proficient with R for data mining and exploratory analysis, SQL for data manipulation and analysis, and Tableau for visualizations and dashboards.
 - I love watching YouTube videos about analytics and data science and I'm currently and actively applying to fill a Data Scientist role.

 In my spare time, I like to learn about new trends in tech.
 My hobbies also include music production, video gaming, and soccer.